Creating Convincing Characters – with Edmund Gordon

 About your tutor:

-His first book, The Invention of Angela Carter: A Biography, was published in 2016.
-It won the Somerset Maugham Award and the Royal Society of Literature Jerwood Award, and was selected as a Book of the Year in the Guardian, Observer, Financial Times, Spectator, Daily Telegraph and Sunday Times.
+EDMUND GORDON is a reviewer, lecturer, essayist and prize-winning author.
+His first book, The Invention of Angela Carter: A Biography, is at its heart a complex character study.
+Published to great acclaim in 2016, it won the Somerset Maugham Award and the Royal Society of Literature Jerwood Award, and was selected as a Book of the Year in the Guardian, Observer, Financial Times, Spectator, Daily Telegraph and Sunday Times.

 Apply now for the Ink Academy Writing Course